andrea-weisberg/readme-sprint-devportal/docs/companion-api/reports/detailed-settlement-report-1.md

 <li><b>Tracking number</b> – this is a unique 15-digit tracking identifier for the card.</li>
 <li><b>Settlement currency</b> – this is the currency code for the settlement currency.</li>
 <li><b>Interchange amount</b> – this is the individual amounts earned per transaction.</li>
-<li><strong>Network transaction ID</strong> – (Mastercard only) this is the Networks TraceID, it assists clients with matching pre-authorizations and incremental pre-authorizations to the settlements for those transactions.</li>
+<li><strong>Network transaction id</strong> – (Mastercard only) this is the Networks TraceID, it assists clients with matching pre-authorizations and incremental pre-authorizations to the settlements for those transactions.</li>
 </ul>
 </div>
-<div class="block translation" data-element="para" data-attr-xinfo-text="10763"></div>
+<div className="block translation" data-element="para" data-attr-xinfo-text="10763"></div>

 <h3><a id="DSRV2"></a>Version 2.4</h3>
 <p>Version 2.4 includes the following details:</p>